estuary/flow/site/docs/concepts/collections.md

 ### Empty keys

-When a catalog is automatically generated, there may not be an unambiguously correct key for all collections.
+When a specification is automatically generated, there may not be an unambiguously correct key for all collections.
 This could occur, for example, when a SQL database doesn't have a primary key defined for some table.

-In cases like this, the generated catalog will contain an empty collection key.
-However, every collection must have a non-empty key, so you'll need to manually edit the generated catalog and specify keys for those collections before using the catalog.
+In cases like this, the generated specification will contain an empty collection key.
+However, every collection must have a non-empty key, so you'll need to manually edit the generated specification and specify keys for those collections before publishing to the catalog.

 ## Projections